DAVID A. SHORE

 Admitted to bar, 2006, Colorado; 2018, Texas.
 Education: University of Texas at Austin (B.A.); University of Denver (J.D and Master's of Science in Management).
 Graduate of both the Harvard Program on Negotiations and the National Renewable Energy Laboratory Executive Program.
 Founded Intellectual Property and Technology Transfer Division at the University of Denver and co-founded Western TechSet, a regional innovation accelerator.
 Member: Denver and Colorado Bar Associations.

-PRACTICE AREAS: Corporate and Commercial Law; Contract Drafting and Review; Trademarks; Copyright; Entrepreneurial Ventures and Business Formation; Real Estate (with special emphasis on title related matters); and Project Management expertise.
+PRACTICE AREAS: General Counsel Consulting; Corporate and Commercial Law; Contract Negotiation and Review; Intellectual Property; Entrepreneurial Ventures and Business Formation; Real Estate; and Project Management expertise.

 JANICE HOFMANN CLARK